disulfidebond/ctakes_processing/README.md

 The `-x` option indicates if you would like to include the original text that was used to generate a CUI. **NOTE** That allowing the original text to be included as part of the output may expose PHI.
 If you are uncertain about what to do, then set this to `False`

-The output will be a `|` delimited list of
+The output will be a `|` delimited list (minus the headers shown) of

     FileName|CUI|OriginalText|DomainCode|PreferredText|Start|Stop

 Additionally, a [parallelized version](https://git.doit.wisc.edu/smph-public/dom/uw-icu-data-science-lab-public/ctakes_processing/-/blob/main/code/process_xmis_parallel.py) of the python-based CUI extraction step is available, with similar usage as shown above.
-The main difference is the parallelized version is intended to process large numbers of files, and by default each worker node will no longer output a flatfile in addition to the final output file.
+The only difference is the parallelized version is intended to process large numbers of files using the Multiprocessing python library, and by default each worker node will no longer output a flatfile in addition to the final output file.

 ## Step 2: Data Extraction